-Should you sign up with Visible or Cricket Wireless?
+Visible vs. Cricket Wireless: Which is better for you?

 - SD video stream (480p)

 Cricket Wireless offers flexibility with its four different plans and great coverage with its huge AT&T network.
-Unfortunately, its top unlimited plan with 5G connectivity and hotspot data isn't cheap, but you can get better value by adding additional lines.
+With its old speed caps removed and nationwide 5G on every plan, Cricket Wireless is a strong pick no matter how much data you end up needing.

 - 5G and 15GB hotspot only with top plan